warren-fisher/steam-inventory-manager/README.md

-# python-steam-inventory-api
+# steam-inventory-manager
-Steam Inventory API written in Python for the new endpoints
+Command-line tool to list the contents of one or many steam accounts

 ## Main features
 - Python implementation of getting steam inventory for any game/contextid, with matching descriptions
-- Python 2 & 3 supported!!
+- Python 3 supported
 - In-built filter for tradable or non-tradable items
 - Proxy support, supports a list of socks/http/etc proxies, automatically cycles them with customisable values (how many repeats for same proxy)
 - Retries and customisable values for retry (retry delay, number of retries)